-I’ll start this review by settling a hard fought debate.
-The question that lingers in everyones mind when shopping for a new sound system is, which is better, a home theater or a sound bar?
+I’ll start this review by settling a hard-fought debate.
+The question that lingers on every ones mind when shopping for a new sound system is, which is better, a home theater or a sound bar?
 Right?

-Once you’ve read our incredibly in-depth review of picture perfect TVs and went ahead and bought one, you’ll soon realize as much as the sound is good it’s not great due to the thin size of the TVs.
+Once you’ve read our incredibly in-depth review of picture-perfect TVs and gone ahead and bought one, you’ll soon realize as much as the sound is good it’s not great due to the thin size of the TVs.
 Hence, the speakers within them.

 What to Consider When Buying a Soundbar?

 Where are you going to place the soundbar?
 It’s dictated by where you’ve placed your TV and if there’s space around it.
 Sounds straightforward, but it’s worth a thought.
 For example, if you place it on a surface in front of your TV, you might block the remote censor for your TV which can be a pain.
 The right place should be centered beneath or above your TV either hanging on a wall on top of your TV or on a surface below it.